For the Love of Feedback

 Giving and Receiving Feedback

-As a cadet and as student cadre I experienced both sides of giving and receiving feedback.
+As a cadet and as a student cadre I experienced both sides of giving and receiving feedback.
 This practice, however, did not end with my commissioning.
 This practice of feedback continued through my time in all my professional military schools.
 Whether it was at the Infantry School or at the Combined Logistics Captains Career School doing peer evaluations through leading soldiers, teams, and units on active duty with counseling, evaluation reports, and pulse and climate surveys.
 Feedback was constant and always encouraged.
 I encouraged it despite rank and protocol, as long as it was done respectfully and with the proper intent.

 The After-Action-Review (AAR)